Xiomara7/OS/memory/README.md

 true, the page is claimed and the new item will be put in there and now the arrow will be move to the next item.

+** I discussed the algorithms with my classmates, including Julio de la Cruz and Luis Albertorio **